Skip to Content

 function yourFunction(input, opts) {

-// declare defaults, so we can enforce types later:
+// declare defaults, so you can enforce types later:

 const defaults = {